What to do when your boiler pressure is too high

 2. Why is my boiler pressure too high?

-5. Is your boiler pressure too low?
+6. Is your boiler pressure too low?

 What pressure should my boiler be?

+Your boiler’s pressure is usually displayed on the built-in pressure gauge.
 It should read around the 1 bar mark when you’re not running any hot water and the heating isn’t turned on.
-This means 1 bar is a low-pressure setting.

 When the heating is turned on, your boiler pressure should be between 1.5 and 2 bars.
 Most boilers will highlight this area in green on the pressure gauge, clearly showing you that the pressure setting is correct.

-If the boiler reading is outside of these numbers, this indicates that the boiler pressure is either too low or too high.
+If the boiler reading is outside these numbers, this indicates that the boiler pressure is either too low or too high.

 Why is my boiler pressure too high?